drovani/drovani.github.io/_posts/2014-03-05-Value-of-Content.md

 ---
 layout: post
-title: Que Sera, Sera: The Value of Content
+title: "Que Sera, Sera: The Value of Content"
 ---

 > Content is King